The Cursed Grave of Seath Mor Sgorfhiaclach

 You may no doubt be familiar with how petrified I am of any type of ghostly tale.
 You only need to read my blog about ‘Body Snatching Along Scotland’s Most Haunted Road The A75’, to see that I’m what is termed a ‘total wimp’.

 But, there’s something inside me that tells me to keep well away from this site, even if I do visit with a friend.
+I finally plucked up the courage to visit this notorious location and believe you me, I didn’t stay long!

 If you are brave enough to venture on the Doune, please dear reader, don’t attempt to touch the stones, you never know what fate awaits.